ZADNE/Meadow/README.md

 Made as a project for Advanced Computer Graphics course at BUT FIT.
 Graded 30/30 pts.

+The demo uses [RealEngine](https://github.com/ZADNE/RealEngine) library.
 Technical details are explained in [documentation](https://github.com/ZADNE/Meadow/blob/master/doc.pdf).

 ## Preview of the demo